JakeAnto/JakeAnto.github.io/docs/blog/posts/git-tutorial.md

 ### Committing files

-Our files are now waiting to be committed (permanently saved) to the repository.
+Our files are now waiting to be committed (saved) to the repository.
 Run the following command to commit the staged files:

 ``` bash
 git commit -m "commit message"